Silence and Serenity

 It is peaceful.
 It is accepting.
 It is content.
 It is tranquil.
 It is a state of equanimity.
 It is internal silence.
 In its true form, consciousness is the serene, tranquil, undisturbed and unwavering ability to place attention and to perceive reality but without agitation.
 It doesn't reject what it sees.
 It doesn't justify it either.
 It is not discontent.
 It is happy, luminous, and clear.
 It is perception free of the desire for good or ill, from attachment, from aversion, from yes and no, from positive and negative.
 It perfectly accepts reality.

-Right now, we don't accept anything that contradicts our desires, if you were honest.
+Right now, we don't accept anything that contradicts our desires, if you are honest.
 Simply look at the politics today.
 When the world is not the way we want it to be, we suffer.
 We are conditioned.
 We are filled with psychological defects.
 We crave.
 We have emotional attachments.
 We have fear.
 We have aversion or we are in agony, mentally, emotionally, and even physically.

-Just as we must suspend the thinking process, we also have to rest our emotions, the emotional center.
-And this can be very difficult to control.
+Just as we must suspend the thinking process, we also have to rest our emotions, the emotional center, and this can be very difficult to control.
 Thoughts are much more easier to calm, but negative emotions can be very disastrous.
-This is why ethics is essential.
-Curtailing negative behaviors, even emotionally.
-Controlling the heart, making it into a temple and offering to our Spirit.
-To make it clean.
+This is why ethics is essential, curtailing negative behaviors, even emotionally; controlling the heart, making it into a temple and offering to our Spirit, to make it clean.
 Emotions are very volatile.
 They can be explosive.
 They are fast and often uncontrolled without training.
 But with time and practice, it gets easier.